We have information you must know before you buy the HHR.

 One interesting option for the LS and LT Utility versions are solid rear quarter panels ($195), which close in the rear sides and give a look somewhat between the Utility and the Panel models.

 Safety features include front airbags, front and rear side-curtain airbags, anti-lock brakes, Stabilitrak electronic stability control with traction control, and tire-pressure monitoring.

-We like the retrospective styling of the Chevy HHR.
+We like the retrospective styling of the Chevy HHR, though the whole retro craze is getting long in the tooth.
 The closest comparison is the Chrysler PT Cruiser, another retro-styled utility vehicle with good fuel efficiency.

 The rounded nose of the HHR is not unlike Chevy's SSR, which also reflects the brand's truck heritage.
 The HHR's fenders are well defined, with flat side wheel-well openings contrasting favorably with the vehicle's many curved, contemporary sculpted surfaces.
 Front and rear bumpers and fog lamps are integrated into seamless fascia, with nostalgic integrated running boards.
 The flush glass all around, including the windshield, is a nice touch, as are the headlights surrounded by body panels in old school fashion.
 The taillamp treatment consists of two round vertically stacked lenses on each side.
 The large, prominent grille is chrome, (except on the SS model), and appears much like that of the 1949 Suburban.

 Front and rear bumpers are molded from composite material, integrated as part of their respective fascia.
 The Chevy HHR offers a more traditional look than other vehicles in its competitive set.
 It provides lots of room and functionality without being boxy.
 When viewed from a distance, the HHR looks larger than it really is.
 Examined closely, it's compact.
 And you have to sit down into it upon entry and rise out of it when exiting.